CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 ## Getting an account without Haka or Virtu

 The preferred registration method is to log in using Haka or Virtu.
-If they are not available, an alternative method is to contact servicedesk@csc.fi.
+If you are not eligible, an alternative method is to contact servicedesk@csc.fi.

 This mostly applies to foreign collaborators of Finland-based research groups, but basically anybody who has a project to join can register